 An example of SQL query listing really absent nodes:

-SELECT distinct(network_address) FROM resources WHERE state='Absent' AND (available_upto < UNIX_TIMESTAMP() OR available_upto = 0)
+SELECT distinct(host) FROM resources WHERE state='Absent' AND (available_upto < UNIX_TIMESTAMP() OR available_upto = 0)

 How to detect nodes in maintenance ?